-Our English Works campaign elevates immigrants’ own voices among employers, community leaders, students, unions, and educators.
-Together, we advocate for greater public and private investment in English language learning programs and we help employers find cost-effective ways to offer English language learning classes in the workplace.
+Through our English Works campaign, we elevate immigrants’ own voices among employers, community leaders, students, unions, and educators to advocate for greater public and private investment in English language learning programs.

 Raising Our Voices Video

-We fund 23 high-quality English language learning programs that teach English to approximately 1200 immigrants each year.
-In this video, Pulitzer Prize-winning author Junot Díaz, Northeastern University President Joseph Auon, Brazilian Worker Center Executive Director Natalacia Tracy, and others describe what learning English meant for them.
+We fund 23 high-quality English language learning programs that teach English to approximately 1,100 immigrants each year.
+In this video, Northeastern University President Joseph Auon, Brazilian Worker Center Executive Director Natalacia Tracy, and others describe what learning English meant for them.